Wacky-Mole/RareMagicPortal_3_Plus/README.md

 If you're tired of the default portal mechanics and want more flexibility and control, **Rare Magic Portal Plus** is the solution!

-This is a complex mod targeting multiplayer servers, but by default most of the settings are disabled.
+This is a complex mod targeting multiplayer servers, so by default most of the settings are disabled.

-Another, more basic version, might be released in the future.
-RMP without the Plus.
+By default most of the new Portals have Cheat Sword as a requirement, and Biome Colors mode is enabled.

 ---
 <img src="https://wackymole.com/hosts/FireandIce.png" width="500"/>  <img src="https://wackymole.com/hosts/GoldPortal.png" width="500"/>